tcm-marcel/scripts/VCDdump/README.md

 Keywords
 --------
 Because this are the keywords I was searching with when hoping to find something like this...
-* Raspberry Pi Oscillator
+* Raspberry Pi Oscilloscope
-* Software Oscillator
+* Software Oscilloscope
 * VCD Generator
 * GTKWave Raspberry Pi
-* Banana